Introduction to Grey Literature

 Advocacy and Professional Organizations

 The are an abundance of health related advocacy organizations, many of which collect data and relevant information for their constituencies.
+They may also publish white papers and practice guidelines that could be informative to your work.
 If you do not already know of the advocacy organizations related to your area, these lists might help you find them.

 If you'd like to take a more international perspective on your topic, be sure you check data and white papers coming out of these international organizations (and any others that might be related to your topic).